 On a general note, the primary function of a student visa in the UK is to serve as leverage for you to study without any limitation.
 Although it is explicitly designed to allow you to study in the country, it can also allow you to work within a specific time frame.
-However, you must understand that the reason and extent to which you’re allowed to work is for your professional gain and to support your finances.
+However, you must understand that the reason and extent to which you’re allowed to work are for your professional gain and to support your finances.
 The government set these limitations to ensure you’re not losing track of your original intention of studying while working.
-If these restrictions are not set in place, you can easily focus more on your job and making money rather than focusing on your studies.
-Therefore you must note that these restrictions are not a punishment or a form of racism for you not being a citizen.
+If not, you can easily focus more on your job and making money than on your studies.
+Therefore, you must note that these restrictions are not a punishment or a form of racism for not being a citizen.

-That being said, if work placement is compulsory for your study course, then there is a fixed time you’re permitted to work.
-This is expected to be less than 33% of the whole duration of your course.
+Furthermore, if work placement is compulsory for your study course, then there is a time when you have permission to work.
+This is less than 33% of the whole duration of your course.
 However, there is a certain exemption to this rule if:

-- You’re a Tier 4 (Child) aged 16 or above.
-You’re allowed to work up to 50% of the total length of your studies.
+- You are a Tier 4 (child) that is 16 or older.
+You have permission to work up to 50% of the total length of your studies.

 - Your study course is part of a study abroad program, and it’s at RQF 6 or SCQF levels.
-You’re allowed to work up to 50% of the total length of your studies.
+You have permission to work up to 50% of the total length of your studies.

-- Your study course is offered in a recognized higher education institution, and it’s at RQF 6 or SCQF 9.
-You’re allowed to work up to 50% of the total length of your studies.
+- Your study course is in a recognized higher education institution, and it’s at RQF 6 or SCQF 9.
+You can work up to 50% of the total length of your studies.

 Work placement is an integral part of most study courses in British higher education institutions, and there’s a UK statutory requirement that allows you to exceed set limits.